Counting filter restricted paths in $\mathbb{Z}^2$ lattice: Counting paths with wall and one filter restriction

 \section{Counting paths with wall and one filter restriction}

-In this section we will give a formula for the number of weighted paths with the left wall restriction and the type $1$ filter restriction.
-For the purpose of tensor product decomposition we will locate the wall $\mathcal{W}_0^L$ at $x=0$ and the filter $\mathcal{F}_{d}^1$ at $d=l-1$.
+In this section we will give a formula for the number of weighted paths with the left wall restriction $\mathcal{W}_0^L$ located at $x=0$ and the type $1$ filter restriction $\mathcal{F}_{d}^1$ located at $d=l-1$.
 Theorem \ref{TH4} gives the number of paths that end to the left of the filter and Theorem \ref{TH2} gives the number of paths that end to the right of the filter.
 The resulting formula can be easily generalized to the arbitrary location of the wall and the filter.

 Let us denote by the set of paths on $\mathcal{L}$ that start at $(0,0)$ and end at $(M,N)$ in the presence of the wall $\mathcal{W}_0^L$ and the filter $\mathcal{F}_{l-1}^1$.
 We will denote by $F_M^{(N)}$ the number of paths from $(0,0)$ to $(M,N)$ with the wall restriction $\mathcal{W}_0^L$ located at $x=0$.
 Due to Lemma \ref{l2}: